FleetAdmiralJakob/Steampunk-Game/README.md

 - 📫 How to reach me: jakob.roessner@outlook.de

-- 📖 For more questions: We have an awesome wiki which you can find here: https://github.com/FleetAdmiralJakob/Steampunk-Game/wiki
+- 📖 For more questions: We have an awesome wiki which you can find here: **[GitHub | Steampunk Game | Wiki](https://github.com/FleetAdmiralJakob/Steampunk-Game/wiki)**

 ## Contributors ✨